ApatheticDELL/QuantumENDEC-3/README.md

 Before doing anything, you need to have some knowledge of the Canadian public alerting system... more precisely, Pelmorex and its CAP-CP XML files.
 You can read about it on this PDF from Pelmorex: https://alerts.pelmorex.com/wp-content/uploads/2021/06/NAADS-LMD-User-Guide-R10.0.pdf

+> [!CAUTION]
+> QuantumENDEC must be run in its own separate process, and should not be attached to or run within other programs, such as embedded consoles or debuggers (e.g. Visual Studio Code).
+Issues with QuantumENDEC inside of such environments may be ignored and closed.

 Just run ```python QuantumENDEC.py``` to start QuantumENDEC and the web interface server.
 The python command may be different depending on your python installation... (it could be py, or python3)